 About me

-You may feel overwhelmed with anxiety, be experiencing low mood, or struggling with relationship issues.
+Are you feeling overwhelmed with anxiety, experiencing low mood, or struggling with relationship issues.
 Perhaps you have suffered some sort of loss and need support to re-engage with life.
 Maybe you are stuck, repeating unhelpful behavioral patterns that hold you back and make change difficult.

 Before training as a therapist, I was employed for many years in a corporate environment so have a good understanding of the pressures of work stress, burn out and difficulties in maintaining work/life balance.